 Our bylaws contain provisions that have the effect of avoiding concentration of our shares in the hands of an investor or a small group of investors in order to promote more dispersed ownership of our shares.
 To this end, these provisions place certain obligations on a shareholder or group of shareholders that becomes a holder of 35% or more of our total capital stock, or an Acquiring Shareholder.
 Not later than 15 days after a shareholder becomes an Acquiring Shareholder, this shareholder must submit a request to the Brazilian government, through the Ministry of Finance, to make a public tender offer to acquire all of our capital stock.
 The Brazilian government will have full discretion to accept or deny this request.
-The Acquiring Shareholder must submit a public offer for all shares within 60 days of acceptance.
+The Acquiring Shareholder may not purchase any additional shares until the Brazilian government provides its opinion on the public offer.
+If the request is accepted by the Brazilian government, the Acquiring Shareholder must make a public offer for all shares within 60 days of acceptance.
 The offer must be made in accordance with the CVM and the B3 regulations and the provisions of our bylaws.
-If the request is denied by the Brazilian government, the Acquiring Shareholder must sell all shares the Acquiring Shareholder owns in excess of 35% of our total capital stock within 30 days.
-Failure to comply with these provisions will subject the Acquiring

-Shareholder to the potential suspension of all voting rights inherent to the shares the Acquiring Shareholder holds, if a resolution to this effect is approved at a general meeting of our shareholders called by our management.
+If the request is denied by the Brazilian government, the Acquiring Shareholder owns in excess of 35% of our total capital stock within 30 days.
+Failure to comply with these provisions will subject the Acquiring Shareholder to the potential suspension of all voting rights inherent to the shares the Acquiring Shareholder holds, if a resolution to this effect is approved at a general meeting of our shareholders called by our management.
 These provisions are not applicable to shareholders who become holders of 35% or more of our total capital stock in certain transactions specified in our bylaws as, for example, cancellation of our common shares held in treasury.